Kites as main propulsion systems for ships

-OCEANERGY has designed a kite propulsion system for ships – as the main propulsion system.
-Our kite propulsion systems allow to fully navigate ships on all wind courses, upwind and downwind, including changes of direction.
-With this, the ship can fully navigate.
+The K1 allows to fully navigate ships on all wind courses, upwind (close reach) and downwind (broad reach), including changes of direction.
 An auxiliary electric propulsion system is only used as an emergency back up and to navigate close to harbors.

 The K1 is unique and designed for maximum power and minimum operation cost.
-The K1 achieves this objective for instance by handling the kite ropes in a most cautious manner to allow for thinnest ropes and hence maximum power.
-The K1 can operate highest traction loads by the kite.
-These will eventually transform into maximum green electricity on board and then maximum hydrogen output.
+The K1 can operate highest traction loads and therefore power by the kite.
+These will eventually transform into maximum green electricity and hydrogen output on board.

-The K1 is protected by a portfolio of granted and pending patents.
+The K1 Kite Propulsion system is protected by a portfolio of granted and pending patents.

 Our high-load RES Kites